Chronic Disease Prevention and Management

 This workshop consists of eight, two-hour sessions aimed at reducing the fear of falling and increasing activity levels and confidence among older adults.
 Throughout the course, participants establish goals for increasing activity, identify modifications to their environment to reduce fall risk, practice strength and balance exercises and learn from each other.

-For more information go to MSU Extension’s Chronic Disease webpage, or you can contact Christi Demitz, Educator, email@example.com or (616) 632-7881.
+For more information go to MSU Extension’s Chronic Disease webpage, or you can contact Christi Demitz, Educator at email@example.com.